emuro/gene_length/README.md

 \# gene_length:
 ## The emergence of eukaryotes signaled by a critical protein-to-gene length ratio

-This a repository of the code needed to reproduce the results reported in our work.
-We explain as well, how to obtain the data necessary to produce those results.
+This a repository that contains the code needed to reproduce the results reported in our article; we start explaining how to obtain the data necessary to produce those results.

 ---
-### The data has been obtained from the next repositories:
+### The data has been downloaded from the next repositories:
-The protein coding gene annotations have been downloaded from Ensembl for [vertebrates](https://www.ensembl.org), [metazoa](https://metazoa.ensembl.org), [plants](https://plants.ensembl.org), [fungi](https://fungi.ensembl.org), [protists](https://protists.ensembl.org), and [prokaryotes (archaea, bacteria)](https://bacteria.ensembl.org):
+The protein coding gene annotations were obtained from Ensembl for [vertebrates](https://www.ensembl.org), [metazoa](https://metazoa.ensembl.org), [plants](https://plants.ensembl.org), [fungi](https://fungi.ensembl.org), [protists](https://protists.ensembl.org), and [prokaryotes (archaea, bacteria)](https://bacteria.ensembl.org):

 | Ensembl ftp site by Kingdom/division                                          | Release            |